10+15=25 Proven Tips to Protect Yourself

-- Just remember, at our age, we don’t need to impress anyone with our stamina to endure hot temperatures.
+- Just remember, at our age, or any age for that matter, we don’t need to impress anyone with our stamina to endure hot temperatures.

 - Don’t drink alcohol or sugary drinks, they will have a direct negative effect on your ability to overcome heat related illness.
 Stay with good old water, cool water, not cold because cold drinks can cause stomach cramps.

 - If you do suffer from heat stroke, call 911 or get someone to take you to the emergency room post haste.

 If you must find yourself outdoors during a severe warm up, here are 15 proven and highly recommended tips I use all the time to protect my health.

 - Wear a hat or ball cap.

 - Keep a spritz bottle of water to spray on your face occasionally to cool down.

 - Keep a small battery powered fan close by and turn it on to cool down your face and head.
 Combine this with the water from the spray bottle.

 - Keep an umbrella close by to shield you from the sun.

 - When you get back in your car which has been sitting on the hot pavement in the parking lot, open the driver door and let it remain open for a short minute to allow the heat to escape from the auto.
 I recommend this only if, and I mean only if, there is no threat to your safety by doing so.